mtlynch/mtlynch.io/_posts/2018-01-30-why-im-quitting-my-job-at-google.md

 # The holiday gift wake up call

 Google [made headlines](http://fortune.com/2016/12/09/alphabet-donated-its-employees-holiday-gifts-to-charity/) in 2016 for their holiday gifts.
-They had a long-running tradition of giving their employees lavish holiday gifts, such as premium Android phones or $1000 cash.
-In 2016, they announced that instead of giving us gifts, they were instead giving the equivalent value in Chromebooks to underprivileged schoolchildren.
+They announced that instead of their long-standing tradition of giving employees lavish gifts, they would instead spend that money on ~~advertising disguised as charity~~ Chromebooks for underprivileged schoolchildren.

 This created controversy within Google.
 Some were upset to lose their gift, others were upset that people felt entitled to a gift.
 Some felt that gift or not, it represented a cut of ~$500-1000 in annual benefits.